Logo of letter V with bug antennae

 5.3Pick-one-set

-A pick-one-set is a group of graphemes and categories separated by spaces or commas, enclosed in square brackets [ and ].
-Vocabug will pick an option from that pick-one just like it would from a segment.
+A pick-one-set is a group of graphemes and categories separated by spaces or commas, enclosed in curly braces { and }.
+Vocabug will pick an option from that pick-one just like it would from a unit.
 For example:

 This will produce either ta, tu or tx.